Political positions of Noam Chomsky: Cuban embargo

 In February 2009, Chomsky described the publicly stated U.S. goal of bringing "democracy to the Cuban people" as "unusually vulgar propaganda".
 In Chomsky's view, the U.S. embargo of Cuba has actually achieved its stated purpose.
 The goal of the embargo according to Chomsky has been to implement "intensive U.S. terror operations" and "harsh economic warfare" in order to cause "rising discomfort among hungry Cubans" in the hope that out of desperation they would overthrow the regime.
 In lieu of this goal, Chomsky believes that "U.S. policy has achieved its actual goals" in causing "bitter suffering among Cubans, impeding economic development, and undermining moves towards more internal democracy."
 In Chomsky's view, the real "threat of Cuba" is that successful independent development on the island might stimulate others who suffer from similar problems to follow the same course, thus causing the "system of U.S. domination" to unravel.

-Views on Turkey and the Kurds
+Turkey and the Kurds

 In the 1990s, it was the Kurdish population of Turkey that suffered the most brutal repression.
 Tens of thousands were killed, thousands of towns and villages were destroyed, millions driven from the lands and homes, with hideous barbarity and torture.
 The Clinton administration gave crucial support throughout, providing Turkey lavishly with means of destruction.
 In the single year 1997, Clinton sent more arms to Turkey than the US sent to this major ally during the entire Cold War period combined up to the onset of the counterinsurgency operations.
 Turkey became the leading recipient of US arms, apart from Israel-Egypt, a separate category.
 Clinton provided 80% of Turkish arms, doing his utmost to ensure that Turkish violence would succeed.
 Virtual media silence made a significant contribution to these efforts.